 - Treating high blood pressure

-- Lowering low-density lipoprotein (LDL) as directed by your doctor
+- Lowering your LDL (bad) cholesterol, as directed by your doctor

-- Raising high-density lipoproteins (HDL) as directed by your doctor
+- Raising your HDL (good) cholesterol, as directed by your doctor

 - Controlling blood sugar levels if you have diabetes

-- Smoking cessation and avoiding all forms of tobacco or nicotine
+- Stopping smoking and avoiding all types of tobacco or nicotine

 - Before your visit, write down questions you want answered.